 Made with sweet-starchy Yukon gold potatoes, creamy butter and smoky, aromatic spices, Smothered Potatoes make for the most incredibly flavorful side dish.
 These classic Southern spuds are soft, delicious and so darn easy to make!
-If you love potatoes, definitely try my Garlic Mashed Potatoes and Cheesy Scalloped Potatoes!
+If you love potatoes, definitely try these Garlic and Chive Smashed Potatoes, Garlic Mashed Potatoes , Roasted Fingerling Potatoes, and Cheesy Scalloped Potatoes!

 I find it hard to believe there was ever a moment in my life where there were no potatoes in my kitchen.
 I always seem to find them strewn about the counter, hiding in large bags in dark cupboards or just sitting atop the refrigerator waiting to be rediscovered.

 Don’t get me wrong, I LOVE potatoes; their versatility, affordability and endless varieties never cease to amaze me.
 But, I do often neglect my spuds because I’ve forgotten that I even bought them.
 Oops!

 This week, in an effort to avoid the eventual discovery of green-ish tinged potatoes growing gnarly sprouts, I’m changing my habits.
 I’ve scoured the kitchen’s nooks and crannies, searching for abandoned taters, and committed to giving them the redemption they deserve!